paulio11/P5-Pokebox/README.md

 ## Bugs and Fixes

-There are no known bugs in the project at the time of project submission.
+There are no known major bugs in the project at the time of project submission.
 I made it a priority to quickly address and resolve any issues that came up during development.
 To see the fixes I implemented, you can check my [commit history](https://github.com/paulio11/P5-Pokebox/commits/main) for commits labeled with the "Fix" prefix.
 The project is in a solid and dependable state for evaluation and the end-user.

+There are however a few current issues:

+- When loading of the Pokémon List page, PokéAPI receives a significant number of requests.
+Consequently, there is a possibility of one or two requests failing.
+To address this issue, an error response triggers the return of `null` values for the corresponding Pokémon data, preventing the entire fetch request from halting and allowing the page to render properly.
+The resulting null objects are subsequently eliminated from the final data.
+Additionally, a user-friendly alert is displayed at the bottom of the list, notifying users if any Pokémon failed to load.
+You can see the function which makes this possible [here](https://github.com/paulio11/P5-Pokebox/blob/ed7a7d062070806681190e0cef61330673025ff3/src/utils/PokeApi.js#L18).
+- The Pokémon List page includes a feature that allows users to update the collected status of a Pokémon by right-clicking or long-pressing on it.
+However, it's important to note that on iOS devices, this functionality is currently not supported due to the default behavior of long-press actions on those devices.

 [Back to top 🔺](#pokébox)